-1. TMI-2 Transfer System Criticality Technical Report (to be provided later)
+1. TMI-2 Transfer System Criticality Technical Report

-2. Assessment of a Drained Pool Scenario (to be provided later)
+2. Assessment of a Drained Pool Scenario

 1.0 Introduction

 Canisters are required during the defueling at TMI-2 to retain core debris ranging from very small fines to partial length fuel assemblies.
 These canisters provide effective long term storage of the TMI-2 core debris.
 Three types of canisters are required to support the defueling system to be used at TMI-2: filter, knockout, and fuel canisters.